The signed Varchenko Determinant for Complexes of Oriented Matroids: Preparation

-\begin{proof} We will show by induction that all covectors which contain exactly one plus-entry and at least one minus-entry are in $\mathcal{L}$.
-Since then in particular all covectors which contain exactly one minus-entry and one plus-entry (i.e. the cocircuits) exist in $\mathcal{L}$, we get by (SE) that the all zero vector is in $\mathcal{L}$.
-Together, we can conclude that $\mathcal{L}=\mathcal{C}_n$, since we obtain all its covectors by composition of those vectors.
-Since $\mathcal{C}_n$ is uniform no other oriented matroid can contain these covectors.
+\begin{proof} We will show by induction that if $-R \notin \mathcal{T}$, then all covectors which contain exactly one plus-entry and at least one minus-entry are in $\mathcal{L}$.
+Since then in particular all covectors which contain exactly one minus-entry and one plus-entry (i.e. the cocircuits of $\mathcal{C}_n$) exist in $\mathcal{L}$, we get by (SE) that the all zero vector is in $\mathcal{L}$.
+Together, we can conclude that $\mathcal{C}_n \subseteq \mathcal{L}$, since we obtain all its covectors by composition of those vectors.
+Since $\mathcal{C}_n$ is uniform and contains $\mathbf{0}$, every other COM containing it has to be a OM which is free.
+This means that every possible sign-vector vector is a covector and is a consequence of the strong elimination axiom.
+Therefore $\mathcal{C}_n = \mathcal{L}$, since $-R \notin \mathcal{T}$.
+Taking the contraposition we see that if $\mathcal{L}\neq \Cscr_n$, then $-R\in\Tscr$, so the poset $\Tscr_R$ has a unique maximal element.
+In particular, it is contractible.

-So let $T^f \in \mathcal{T}$ for all $f \in E$ and $-R\notin\mathcal{T}$.
+So let $-_{f}R \in \Tscr$ for all $f \in E$ and $-R\notin\Tscr$.
 We will use induction over the number of zero-entries in the covectors, i.e.\,we want to show that for every $n = 0,\dots,\lvert E \rvert-2$ all sign-vectors with $n$ zero entries, one plus-entry and $\lvert E \rvert-(n+1)$ minus-entries are in $\mathcal{L}$.

-$n=0$: By the existence of $T^f$ here is nothing to show.
-We fix $n\ge0$ and assume that all covectors with $n$ or less zero-entries, exactly one plus-entry and at least one minus-entry exist in $\mathcal{L}$.
+$n=0$: By the existence of $-_{f}R$ there is nothing to show.
+We fix $n\ge0$ and assume that all covectors with $n$ or fewer zero-entries, exactly one plus-entry and at least one minus-entry exist in $\mathcal{L}$.

 $n \rightarrow n+1 \leq \lvert E \rvert-2$: We will show that there exists a covector with zero-entries in the i-th position, $i \in I \subset E$, $\lvert I \rvert = n+1$, a plus-entry in the j-th position, $j \notin I$ and $-$ everywhere else.
 We choose an $\hat{i} \in I$ and consider two covectors with $0$ in $I \backslash \hat{i}$, where one has a $+$ in the $\hat{i}$-th position and the other one in the j-th position and both have a $-$ everywhere else.
 These do exist by inductive assumption.
 W.l.o.g. those two covectors look like this: